-What makes these triggers even more challenging is that they interact with one another, magnifying their effect.
+What makes these triggers for holiday overeating even more challenging is that they interact with one another, magnifying their effect.
 I imagine that it might look something like these gears (though the impact of each of your particular triggers may be different).

 In Eat What You Love, Love What You Eat for Binge Eating (chapter 4), we shared three helpful options for dealing with your triggers: reduce them, rethink them, and recreate them.
 Here’s a quick overview of these three strategies.

 One way to handle certain triggers is to reduce your exposure to that person, place, event, or other trigger.
 In this way, you prevent the thoughts from coming up in the first place.
 For example, if people bring a lot of holiday foods to the office, you could decide, I’ll wait until I’m hungry to go to the break room.

 However, it is impossible—and undesirable—to permanently eliminate every conceivable trigger, especially during the holidays.
 If you tried, your life would become very small!
 That brings us to our next option.

 Fortunately, it is possible to reprogram your mind so you don’t have to live in fear of encountering a trigger.
 When you recognize one of your triggers and watch the automatic thoughts that follow, you’ll discover that you have many options.
 Replacing automatic thoughts with new, more effective thoughts disrupts the old pattern.
 (Read more about how mindfulness helps rewire your brain.)

 For example, if you notice scarcity thoughts like, I love Grandma’s cookies!
 I’ll get my fill now since I won’t have them again until next year!
 Cultivate abundance thinking instead: These holiday cookies will be back before I know it! or I can make turkey and mashed potatoes anytime I want.